2023 Yukon Income Tax Calculator

 Impact of Withholding Tax on Tax Returns

-Remember, like other tax aspects, withholding tax forms a significant part in your income tax responsibilities.
-It’s crucial to ensure accurate tax withholding to avoid potential tax penalties.
-For complex tax situations, opt for professional advice.
+Remember, like other tax rules, withholding tax is an important part of your income tax duties.
+It’s vital to make sure your tax withholding is right to avoid tax penalties.
+For more complicated tax cases, get help from a professional.

 What is Marginal Tax Rate?

-The term ‘Marginal Tax Rate’ refers to the tax rate on the last dollar of income you earn.
-This percentage is the amount of tax paid on an additional dollar of income.
-Unlike average tax rate, marginal rate focuses not on total taxes paid, but on the tax burden incurred on every additional dollar of earnings.
+The term ‘Marginal Tax Rate’ means the tax rate for the last dollar you earn.
+This percentage tells you how much tax you pay on one more dollar of income.
+Unlike the average tax rate, the marginal rate looks at the tax you pay for each extra dollar you make, not your total taxes.

-Knowing your marginal tax rate is instrumental in effective tax planning.
-For instance, if you anticipate changes in your income or are planning to make an investment that can influence your tax situation, it’s important to understand how these decisions will impact your taxes at the marginal rate.
-Furthermore, with a concept like the withholding tax in play, recognizing the implications of these decisions at the marginal rate assumes even more importance.
+Knowing your marginal tax rate is important for good tax planning.
+For example, if you expect changes in your income or want to invest, it is key to see how these choices will affect your taxes at that rate.
+Also, thinking about things like the withholding tax makes understanding these decisions even more important.

 What are the Tax Brackets in Yukon?

-Four tax brackets exist in Yukon, designed by the Yukon territorial government and Canada’s federal government combined.
-Each tax bracket reflects a range of incomes subject to a specific tax rate.
-The precise tax rates applied depend on two primary factors: the net income bracket you fall into, and if the taxes are territorial or federal.
+Four tax brackets exist in Yukon.
+They are created by the Yukon government and Canada’s federal government together.
+Each bracket shows a range of incomes that are taxed at a certain rate.
+The exact tax rates depend on two main factors.
+These factors are the income bracket you fall into and whether the taxes are territorial or federal.

-Firstly, let’s explore the federal income tax brackets:
+Firstly, let’s look at the federal income tax brackets:

-For the Yukon territorial rates, consider the following income tax brackets:
+For the Yukon rates, look at these income tax brackets:

 Determining Capital Gains

-Capital gains emerge from the positive difference between the selling price of your house and the adjusted cost base or the acquisition cost, which includes purchase price, improvement expenditures, and selling costs.
-So, when this difference emerges as a positive figure, it translates into a capital gain.
+Capital gains come from the good difference between the selling price of your house and the adjusted cost base.
+This base, or acquisition cost, includes the purchase price, money spent on improvements, and selling costs.
+When this difference is a positive number, it turns into a capital gain.

 - Taxable Capital Gain = 50% of $100,000 = $50,000